Sleep Apnea Cures – Research & Treatments

 Although not everyone who has OSA is overweight or obese, most are.

-There have been a few studies that have demonstrated reduced and eliminated (cured) sleep apnea that is associated with a reduction in weight.
+There have been a few studies that have demonstrated reduced and delivered sleep apnea cures that are associated with a reduction in weight.

 However, losing weight when overweight/obese can be challenging.
 Furthermore, losing weight is a gradual process that does not yield positive effects quickly.